btucker/apple-foundation-models-py/README.md

 ### Exceptions

-All exceptions inherit from `LibAIError`:
+All exceptions inherit from `FoundationModelsError`:

 - `InitializationError` - Library initialization failed
 - `NotAvailableError` - Apple Intelligence not available